AstroSteveo/AstroSteveo/README.md

 ### 🌌 Core Identity

 I challenge “defaults,” especially in spaces that pretend they’re solved (static sharding, brittle world partitioning, boilerplate infra).
-Patterns are raw material; I recombine them into infrastructure that disappears for the player but empowers the builder.
+Patterns are raw material; I recombine patterns into infrastructure that disappears for the player but empowers the builder.

 > Architectures should feel inevitable when finished — not when proposed.